 Le Creuset: As for pots, I typically use this signature 1.75 quart saucepan for smaller batches of things, i.e. caramel sauce, 1-2 servings of pasta, heating water, etc. I also have and love their 5 1/2 qt. signature round Dutch oven.
 If you’re interested in both of these and the Le Creuset signature skillet above, I would recommend getting the set of 3 altogether.
 Again, these are on the more expensive end, but they’re the highest of quality, will last forever (something you can pass down), and work so great!

 I also had a set of the Original Green Pan, but honestly wasn’t overly impressed– food started to stick on the two skillets I used every single day.
 It seemed like the more wear and tear just didn’t hold up after a handful of months.
 Fortunately, I still use 2 of the pots in the set and they’re great!
-I’m sure it’s because they’re not in heavy rotation.
+I’m sure it’s because they’re not in my heavy rotation.

 SHOP THE POST